Skip to content

 0.75 / 1

-The company has reported the social and environmental impact assessments (SEIAs), associated management, and monitoring plans in the Forest Management Plans for all FMUs of the company.
-However, these assessments are not externally verified.
+The company reports the social and environmental impact assessments (SEIAs) and associated management and monitoring plans in the Forest Management Plans of all FMUs.
+However, the information is not externally verified.

 This indicator is disabled as the company reports that it doesn't operate in a geography currently covered by Open Timber Portal.